MatthijsKamstra/haxenode/10scraping/example.md

 #Example

-This is an scraping example.
+This is a scraping example.
 If you need to know more in detail, open the tutorial on [smashmagazine](http://www.smashingmagazine.com/2015/04/web-scraping-with-nodejs/), it has all the information you need.

 ## How to start